Silvio Berlusconi prostitution trial: Verdict and aftermath

 On 24 June 2013, Berlusconi was found guilty of paying for sex with the underaged El Mahroug and of abusing his office.
 He was sentenced by the Court of First Instance to seven years in prison, one more year than had been requested by the prosecution, and banned from public office for life.

 In January 2014, Berlusconi deposited an appeal against the judgment, requesting its complete absolution.
 The appeal process began on 20 June.
 On 18 July 2014, the Italian appeals court announced the appeal had been successful and the convictions against Berlusconi were being overturned.
 According to the court's published summary of the judgement, Berlusconi was acquitted from the extortion charges (abuse of power) because "the fact does not exist" and from the child prostitution charge because "the fact is not a crime".
-The more detailed court reasoning for acquittal will be published within 90 days, and the prosecutor stated he would then most likely appeal the decision to the Court of Cassation.
+The more detailed court reasoning for acquittal was due to be published within 90 days, and the prosecutor stated he would then most likely appeal the decision to the Court of Cassation.
 In March 2015, Berlusconi's acquittal was upheld by high court.

 On 28 January 2017, an Italian court ordered Berlusconi to stand trial on 4 April 2017 on charges of allegedly bribing witnesses with €10 million (US$11 million) in order to silence them over accusations he paid for sex with young women.